ktuna26/MindSpore-Yolov5/README.md

 bash run_2npu_distribute_train.sh [DATASET_PATH] [RANK_TABLE_FILE]
 ```

 The above shell script will run distribute training in the background.
-You can view the results through the file train_parallel[X]/log.txt(Ascend) or distribute_train/nohup.out(GPU).
+You can view the results through the file train_parallel[X]/log.txt(Ascend).
 The loss value will be achieved as follows:

 ```text
 # distribute training result(8p, dynamic shape)